The Deborah Scott Art Manifesto

 A painting isn’t finished when it resolves a question.
 It’s finished when it provokes a better one.

 VI.
-The Full Story Doesn’t Exist
+The Full Story Doesn’t Exist—That’s Structural Omission

-Don’t pretend it does.
-That’s the lie of polished narratives.
-The work isn’t fragmented—it’s built to contain what can’t be known.
-Abstracted space, visual disruption, and ambiguity aren’t accidents; they’re structural.
+Abstracted space, visual disruption, and ambiguity aren’t accidents; they’re form.
 This is the Johari Window in paint: what’s seen, what’s hidden, what others sense, and what remains unknowable—even to the maker.

 VII.
 Beauty Needs Friction